 - job.csv: General information about the job execution, such as job ID, start/end times, DevTunneled, workspace names, device information, and app information.
-DevTunneled indicates whether or not the device was tunneled using Dev Access.
+DevTunneled indicates whether the device was tunneled using Dev Access.

 - reservations.csv: Start and end times for each reservation with the associated connectors and devices.
-DevTunneled indicates whether or not the device was tunneled using Dev Access.
+DevTunneled indicates whether the device was tunneled using Dev Access.

 - application.csv: App name, app ID, upload ID, workspace, upload start and end times, and the upload duration.

 - device.csv: Device ID, name, model, manufacturer, connection and disconnection times, connector name, DevTunneled, and workspace.
-DevTunneled indicates whether or not the device was tunneled using Dev Access.
+DevTunneled indicates whether the device was tunneled using Dev Access.